Connecting Community, home-to-home

 Read the Latest Cre8 Posts…

 In my talk during Mike’s Memorial, I referenced a surprise talk that he gave during our quaint little ceremony.
-We found it while gathering pictures and video for the slideshow, and my brother-in-law pulled this talk for me to hold onto.
-You can clearly see that I was...read more
+We found it while gathering pictures...read more

 I never thought answering the conversational question, “So, where do you go to church?” would be so awkward.
 It used to be that I would name my church, reciprocate the question, and immediately the other person and I would form our snap judgments about each other…read more